andrewJermaine-ios/BiteType-ios/README.md

 Fire Meals© is using OpenAi to help build personal diet-based meal plans & recipes, with ai-drawn images of the meals

-## CALLING ALL DEVELOPERS DESIGNERS QA ENGINEERS AND PROJECT MANAGERS!!!
+## Calling all Developers, Designers, QA Engineers and Project Managers!
 I am hopeful to meet some amazing people who are looking to have fun building a powerful piece of software.
 Who I'd love to work with:
-Android Developers
+- Android Developers
-iOS Developers
+- iOS Developers
-QA Engineers
+- QA Engineers
-UI/UX Designers
+- UI/UX Designers
-Graphic Designers
+- Graphic Designers
-Project Managers
+- Project Managers

 This is only the starting people who can currently help!
 Our needs will change and we'll get know meet more fantastic folks based on where this journey takes us.
 Even if you dont see your expertise being needed right now, feel free to reach out still, My LinkedIn profile is at the bottom of this readme.
 Shoot me a message / connect with me!
 We can discuss needs to get started.